mapbox/vector-tile-spec/3.0/README.md

 A delta-encoded list encodes a list, each element of which is either a floating point number or null.

-Each encoded value in the list is either 0, indicating null, or a nonzero value that is shifted right by one bit and then unzigzagged to produce a signed integer delta:
+Each encoded value in the list is either 0, indicating null, or a nonzero value that is offset and then unzigzagged to produce a signed integer delta:

-    sint64 delta = decode_zigzag32(encoding >> 1);
+    sint64 delta = decode_zigzag32(encoding - 1);

 In the case of a null, the current value does not change, and the next delta is relative to the previous non-null value.
 The initial condition to which the first delta is applied is a value of 0.